charlpcronje/Combine-Files-Scripts/README.md

 ### Windows

 1. Copy `combine.bat` to `C:\Windows\System32\`
-2. Now you can run `combine_files` from any directory
+2. Now you can run `combine` from any directory

 ### Linux